-26 – 100 in alphabetical order: Kip Frey, executive vice-president for New Ventures, The Heritage Group, managing partner, HG Ventures.
+26 – 100 in alphabetical order by company: Kip Frey, executive vice-president for New Ventures, The Heritage Group; managing partner, HG Ventures

 Kip Frey is executive vice-president for New Ventures at US-based company The Heritage Group and managing partner for its corporate venture capital arm, HG Ventures.

-Since its formation in 2018, HG Ventures has invested more than $65 million in hardtech startups and now has a portfolio of more than twenty companies.
-HG Ventures was created to drive innovation and growth by investing in private companies and new technologies in THG’s core industries of environmental services, specialty chemicals, and transportation construction and materials.
+Since its formation in 2018, HG Ventures has invested more than $65m in hardtech startups and now has a portfolio of more than twenty companies.
+HG Ventures was created to drive innovation and growth by investing in private companies and new technologies in THG’s core industries of environmental services, speciality chemicals, and transportation construction and materials.

 Frey said at the time of the unit’s launch: “When first approached about joining The Heritage Group, I was struck by its incredible legacy of innovation and entrepreneurship.
 The Heritage Group crafts ground-breaking customer solutions every single day, and HG Ventures will supercharge innovation across the organization.
 I could not be more excited to join the THG team.”